Income Budgeting Basics

 NOTE For NA, when income is reduced to collect an overpayment from the same income source(g), the income budget is the gross income minus the overpayment amount.

-When the gross income amount includes other types of countable income that may require a separate income budget, including any of the following types of income:
+When the gross income amount includes any of the following types of countable income, a separate income budget may be required:

 Bonuses and incentives